 Q: How is the co-op securing its future operational success?

-A: In addition to fixing our main problem (limited revenue based on foot traffic and lack of dedicated parking) we have applied to the National Co-op Grocers, a grocery store cooperative that strengthens purchasing power (lower prices), provides ongoing technical and operative support and training, and marketing resources.
-We submitted our application to join NCG on October 1st, 2025.
+A: In addition to fixing our main problem (limited revenue based on foot traffic and lack of dedicated parking) we have applied to join the National Co-op Grocers, a grocery store cooperative that strengthens purchasing power (lower prices), provides ongoing technical and operative support and training, and marketing resources.

 Q: When will this move happen?